Caitlin's Way: Secondary characters

-Brett Stevens is Griffen's best friend.
+Brett Stevens is Griffin's best friend.
 He plays the bass in their band "Bad Hygiene" and is on the basketball team at High River High School.
 He has a little sister named Julie and a girlfriend named Taylor.
 Brett and Taylor broke up twice, but eventually got back together for good in Season 2.
 His dream is to play in the NBA after he graduates from high school.
 Like Griffen and Eric, Brett loves riding his bike.